Ryzee119/OpenXenium/README.md

 I do a quick run through of the build process here: https://youtu.be/P6YYViKby74

+To manage your OpenXenium device's flash memory, the Xenium-Tools homebrew program has been moved [here](https://github.com/Ryzee119/Xenium-Tools).

 ## Supported Features
 The VHDL implements the following LPC transactions:
   * Memory Read/Writes (Translated to a parallel flash memory interface)